marchantweb/vue-ricochet/README.md

 # 🥏 vue-ricochet

-**A lightweight VueJS plugin library that provides flexibility for creative object layouts.** It is intended for use in creative programming applications, digital signage solutions, and other applications where you need to position multiple _(sometimes dynamic)_ elements on the screen in a non-standard way.
+**A lightweight, modern and flexible VueJS plugin for creative, responsive object layouts.** It is intended for use in creative programming applications, digital signage solutions, and other applications where you need to position multiple _(sometimes dynamic)_ elements on the screen in a non-standard way.

 ## 📦 Installation